manyducksco/borf/packages/server/README.md

 // Serve static files (tries static files after matching routes) app.static("/static/path", "/path/to/file/dir/on/this/machine"); // Specify a custom path for static files.

-// Share logic and state between handlers with services.
+// Share logic and state between handlers with globals.
 // Each service is created once per request.
 // Two API calls will use two different instances, but all middleware in the same API call will use one instance. app.global("example", example);